-In RB8, there is some capability to update multiple database entries at once, but RB9’s Bulk Update expands that ability into many more options.
-For instance, in RB8, you can bulk update the Sales Rep on a set of jobs, but in RB9, you can bulk update the Sales Rep for a selected group of firms or contacts.
+Bulk Update is a stand-alone function in RB9 for mass updating firms, contacts, resources, and locations.
+It has been greatly enhanced with more options and targeted updates.
+For instance, in addition to bulk updating the Sales Rep on a set of jobs, you can bulk update the Sales Rep for a selected group of firms or contacts.

 Plus you can bulk update many more fields, such as Sales Tax Rate, Billing Rate Group, Finance Charge Rate, and almost 20 more fields for firms; Contact Type, Client Of, Salutation, and 5 other fields for contacts; over 10 fields for resources, including pay group and commission rates; and the Location Type for locations.

 In addition to the stand-alone Bulk Update function, Billing Rates and Pay Rates have a Mass Update feature, which you can use to update rates in multiple billing or pay rate tables at once.
 With these power-user features, you will be able to keep your RB9 database updated more easily.

 In RB9, Label Templates stores all of your company’s label templates together in the database.
 This is where you store labels that are used elsewhere in RB9, such as Production > Labels.

 Everyone has access to the same label templates when printing labels from RB9, and you won't lose your label templates when transferring to new computer because they are stored in the cloud.
 In addition to included label templates, you can create your own label templates in DYMO software and upload to RB9’s Label Templates function.

 Form Templates is the name for RB9’s tool for managing forms and letters.
 It comes with a default set of forms and letters, and is a basic word processor with data merge fields and is designed to work with RB9 functions.
 It has been redesigned to be much easier to use so you will be able to create forms and letters that fit your business better.